A Guided Tour

 Select Download/Print QR Code and get this popup.
 Select what you want to download or print by checking the appropriate box(es) and then click the Download QR Codes or Print button at the bottom.

+Let us now look at the marketplace where you can buy and sell goods and services, using your complementary currency.
 Once you have created an account on uniexbank.com, you can make use of the online marketplace where you can buy and sell goods and services using the complementary currency vouchers.
-Each state will have its own dedicated marketplace.

 Once you log in to a state marketplace, you can search for items you would like to purchase; post items you would like to sell; or top up your account by purchasing more currency (using credit or ATM cards).